mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 ; BURP
 ```

 Why was "burp" printed at the end?
-Just because we’re printing things explicitly doesn’t mean that the read-eval-print loop stops functioning.
+Just because we're printing things explicitly doesn't mean that the read-eval-print loop stops functioning.
 We typed the expression `(bottles 3)` .
 In the course of evaluating that expression, Scheme printed several lines for us.
-But the value of the expression was the word burp, because that’s what bottles returned.
+But the value of the expression was the word burp, because that's what bottles returned.

 ---